 - We pioneered the area of Resolution of Inflammation identifying distinct mediators and receptor targets

 - We made fundamental discoveries on the process of leukocyte trafficking, with translational relevance to organ transplantation

-- Collectively, for REF2014, we have published in Nature, Nature Immunology (x3), Nature Cell Biology, J Exp Med (x2), J Clin Invest, J Cell Biol (x2), PNAS (x2), Blood (x3), Circulation Research and several articles in J Immunol, Arthritis & Rheumatism and Annals of Rheumatic Diseases.
+- For REF2014, we have returned outputs published in Nature, Nature Immunology (x3), Nature Cell Biology, J Exp Med (x2), J Clin Invest, J Cell Biol (x2), PNAS (x2), Blood (x3), Circulation Research and several articles in J Immunol, Arthritis & Rheumatism and Annals of Rheumatic Diseases

 Key partnerships and clinical links

-We have a strong partnership with UCL Rheumatology and a joint Research Strategy
+- We have a strong partnership with UCL Rheumatology and a joint research strategy effected also through CiTI